feamster/COS461-Public/assignments/assignment1/README.md

 link for your computer here: https://www.virtualbox.org/wiki/Downloads.
 The links are under the heading "VirtualBox 6.x.x platform packages."

+**For macOS Big Sur:** After installation, you need to go to `System Preferences
+> Security & Privacy` and allow system software updates from Oracle.
+Then, restart your mac

 **Windows only:** Use all the default installation settings, but you can uncheck the "Start Oracle VirtualBox 6.x.x after installation" checkbox.

 **Linux:** Run the command `sudo apt-get install virtualbox`.
-If `virtualbox` is not already added to your package repository, please follow the instructions
+If `virtualbox` is not already added to your package repository (if apt-get prompts "virtualbox has no installation candidate"), please follow the instructions
 here: https://www.virtualbox.org/wiki/Linux_Downloads

 **Note:** This will also install the VirtualBox application on your computer,